-On the shores of the Fal river, at the head of the sheltered sailing waters of the Carrick Roads, lies the peaceful village of Feock and the Reading Room.
-With its own beach and watersports hire, the pretty village is well placed for exploring south Cornwall, with the unspoilt Roseland Peninsula and the sandy beaches of north Cornwall an easy drive.
-In the heart of the village, this quirky hideaway for six has far-reaching countryside views; Loe Beach is a five-minute walk away.
+On the shores of the Fal river, at the head of the sheltered sailing waters of the Carrick Roads, lies the peaceful village of Feock and the Reading Room, a characterful holiday cottage for six.
+Perfect for exploring the south coast of Cornwall, the unspoilt Roseland Peninsula and the sandy beaches of Falmouth are a short drive away.
+In the heart of the village, this quirky dog friendly hideaway has far-reaching countryside views with Loe Beach just a five-minute walk away.

 Up the steps and under the original clock, you enter into a bright hallway with beautiful parquet flooring and an oak staircase winding up to the bedrooms above.
 To your left, large oak doors lead through to the living room.
 This restful room has a contemporary feel, with seascapes by local artists on the wall, comfy armchairs by the wood burner and deep pile rugs on oak floors.
 Back through the hallway and into the kitchen/dining room beyond.
 At one end, the well-equipped kitchen has smart grey units topped with black granite work surfaces; at the other sits a large oak dining table with bronze lampshades suspended above.
 The downstairs bathroom is light and bright thanks to the big sash window looking out over green gardens behind the building.